BestTimesToVisit.com Logo

 Daladalas

-Three-wheeled motorized vehicles, Bajajis are readily available for shorter trips within Arusha.
-They are a convenient option for navigating congested areas and offer a bit more privacy than Daladalas.
-Flag them down on the street or find them at designated stands.
+Three-wheeled motorized vehicles are readily available for shorter distances within Arusha.
+They're a convenient option for navigating congested areas and offer a more comfortable ride than daladalas.

-Cost:Negotiate the fare; expect to pay around 1000-3000 Tanzanian shillings depending on distance and negotiation skills.
+Cost:Negotiate the fare before starting your journey; expect to pay around 1000-3000 TZS depending on the distance.

 Walking